ekostrov/PredictRainKaggle/README.md

 During the analysis:
 1. I analyze data.
 2. I deal with missing values.
-3. I build few different classifiers and train them.
+3. I build two different classifiers and train them.
+4. I use over sampling and undersampling to balance data.
-4. I select three best classifiers from step 3. and tune them to improve performance.
+5. Tune two classifiers to improve performance.
-5. I test tuned classifiers on the data that would be put aside and not used in the training/validation purposes.
+6. I test tuned classifiers on the data that would be put aside and not used in the training purposes.

 # Business Problem

-Predicting rainy weather for the next day is a very important task.
-It plays a role in farming and other kinds of business, including restaurants, museums, etc..
-Good weather forecast plays important role for tourist too.
-Usually weather is predicted by using complicated deterministic models involving partial differential equations.
-I would like to see how well the rain can be predicted by using Machine Learning.
+* Predicting rainy weather for the next day is a very important task.
+* It plays a role in farming and other kinds of business, including restaurants, museums, etc..
+* Good weather forecast plays important role for tourist too.
+* Usually weather is predicted by using complicated deterministic models involving partial differential equations.
+* I would like to see how well the rain can be predicted by using Machine Learning.
+* At the end I will recommend the best (based on this research) system to predict rainy days.

 ***
 # Data Description